sesamiapp/devportal/docs/sesami-apps/app-message/classess/experience-classes/intro.md

 # Intro
 These are classes that the app developers can use to interact with Sesami Experience.

-These classes have some common attributes and methods:
+These classes have some common attributes:

 ### Attributes